torokmarkwerner/torokmarkwerner.github.io/_posts/2022-07-12-why-yoda-speaks-like-that.md

 <p>Now the only question is how you define an error, and that is a question of high importance if you want to learn, and eventually speak, a language.
 What Merriam-Webster gives us is some mumbo jumbo about an ignorant or imprudent deviation from a code of behaviour, but that suits us well.
 Breaking it down into three chunks, so that we can digest it more easily, we arrive at ignorance + deviation + code.</p>

-<p>That is to say, an error is when you don't know the code, so you break it.
-However, Yoda seems to know the code, as approximately one in every five of his sentences is in SVO.
+<p><span class="highlighted-text">That is to say, an error is when you don't know the code, so you break it.</span> However, Yoda seems to know the code, as approximately one in every five of his sentences is in SVO.
 So, it is not accidental, nor is it an error of some kind.
 The only question is the function of the unusual syntax.</p>

 <p><img src="/Amigurumi_Baby_Yoda.jpg"></p>